valhalla/valhalla-docs/explorer/tutorial.md

 6. Zoom out so you can see the entire BART polygon by using the buttons on the map or your mouse wheel.
   ![Area of BART service area](/images/mobility-explorer-bart-polygon.png)
 7. Click `View routes operated by Bay Area Rapid Transit` on the sidebar.
 Behind the scenes, this is querying the datastore for the transit route lines.
 In addition, when you do this, Mobility Explorer expands the `Show routes` section.
 8. Explore BART's routes by hovering over a line on the map.
-The colors of the lines are listed in the source GTFS data, and are used to display the lines in Mobility Explorer. _Note: Right now, the route lines overlap each other when they should be offset so you can see all of them at once._
+The colors of the lines are listed in the source GTFS data, and are used to display the lines in Mobility Explorer. _Note: Right now, the route lines overlap each other, yet they should be offset so you can see all of them at once._
   ![Hover over a route for basic information](/images/mobility-explorer-bart-route-hover.png)
 9. Look in the `Show routes` section for the name of the route.
 If you click a route on the map or in the drop-down list, you can get even more information about the route.
   ![Choose a route to get details about it](/images/mobility-explorer-bart-route-details.png)

 On the sidebar, at the end of the section, there are links to view the Transitland API request and get the result as GeoJSON, which is a geographic data format commonly used with web mapping.
 For example, the API query for routes operated by BART is https://transit.land/api/v1/routes?&operated_by=o-9q9-bart.

 The request for GeoJSON is similar, but includes `geojson` in it: https://transit.land/api/v1/routes.geojson?&operated_by=o-9q9-bart.
-Later in the tutorial, you will use the GeoJSON to draw a custom transit map with Mapzen's Tangram Play map editor.
+Later in the tutorial, you will use the GeoJSON URL to draw a custom transit map with Mapzen's Tangram Play map editor.

 If you want to interact with these APIs programmatically, looking at the query can help you understand the components and create a properly formatted query that you can save and reuse in other projects that integrate these APIs.

 ## Get details about a route

 When you are displaying routes in the map, you can choose whether to color them based on the mode, such as train or bus, or the operator.
+Now, you will find a route and get more information about it.

 _Tip: Any time you want to start over with your search, click `Show routes` to search within the current map extent._